 So how does all that Omega 6 get into your dog food?
 Grains are high in Omega 6.
 However, not many dog owners know the bigger dog food secret – the meat in dog food is a huge source of Omega 6 as well.
 Why?
 Because our livestock, unless it’s “grass fed”, eat grain and soy in large amounts.
 And so, Omega 6 gets concentrated in the protein your dog eats.

 To correct your dog’s Omega 3 & 6 ratio, re-balance their food with a supplement rich in Omega 3, such as The Missing Link® Original Superfood Powders or Once Daily Superfood Dental Chews.
 Much of the skin-soothing, happy joint results The Missing Link® is famous for come from the awesome Omega 3 power of our patented-process flax seed base.
-And this goes for kitties too!
+And don’t forget about our omega rich supplements for cats too!

 Carbs are a good energy source for your dog when they aren’t taken overboard.
 Just like with people, too many carbs, especially unhealthy carbs, can be detrimental to your dog’s health.